Anirudh906/Motivational-Quotes/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Follow the steps to get he package
+Follow the steps to get the package

 ### Prerequisites